Relieves pain and reduces fever.

 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly over 15 minutes.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
+The medicine will be injected slowly over 15 minutes.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how acetaminophen works.
 Tell your doctor if you are using a blood thinner, such as warfarin.

 - Do not drink alcohol while you are using this medicine.